jonidaniel/data-science-and-machine-learning/meteorite-geospatial-data-visualization/README.md

 7. Run `code .` to open the whole project in [Visual Studio Code](https://code.visualstudio.com/) (recommended; different commands apply for different IDEs).

-8. Run the cells on `create-meteorite-spreadsheets.ipynb`, `create-meteorite-shapefiles.py`, `leafmap-meteorite-locations-demonstration.ipynb`, or `my-put-meteorite-data-fn.py` You must have a [Jupyter Notebook](https://jupyter.org/) extension installed and your venv selected as the Python kernel.
+8. Finally, run the cells on whichever notebook you like.
+You must have a [Jupyter Notebook](https://jupyter.org/) extension installed and your venv selected as the Python kernel.

    - `create-meteorite-spreadsheets.ipynb`

+   asd

    - `create-meteorite-shapefiles.py`

+   asd

    - `leafmap-meteorite-locations-demonstration.ipynb`

+   asd

    - `my-put-meteorite-data-fn.py`

+   asd

 ## Author